026: Reasons I Love The Camino: Part 1 of 557

 🥾Ready to start planning your Camino?

-She and her husband live in Spain in a town of 6500 people on the Camino del Norte.
-She’s walked more than a dozen Caminos, spent many days volunteering along the trail, and if she’s not walking one now, she’s planning the next—and would love nothing more than to help you plan yours, too.
+About me: I’ve walked more than a dozen Caminos since my first in 2012.
+I’ve spent many days volunteering along the trail, and if I’m not walking one now, I’m planning the next—and would love nothing more than to help you plan yours, too.
+Originally from the US, I spent the last few years living on the Camino del Norte and am trying to figure out where to live next.

 Can't wait to read all the other reasons!
 Cute and unexpected animal photos!